Surface integral solution of chiral loaded waveguides of arbitrary cross section

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Ayyildiz, Kasim, "Surface integral solution of chiral loaded waveguides of arbitrary cross section" (2006).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 65.
+65.